 Astronomers know it as the Pleiades; the name is believed to derive from the Greek word meaning "to sail," because when ancient stargazers saw the Pleiades rise just before the sun, it was a sign of the opening of the navigational season in the Mediterranean world.

-Astronomers know that the Pleiades cluster lies about 440 light-years away and may be only between 50 and 100 million years old – a veritable cosmic youngster.
+Astronomers calculate that the Pleiades cluster lies about 444 light years away and believe that it's about 100 million years old – a veritable cosmic youngster.